-On the very same day we were to see Prometheus at the IMAX, I met with the film’s composer, Marc Streitenfeld, at Sony’s London office, for an in-depth chat about all things music.
+On the very same day we were to see Prometheus at the IMAX, for sale I met with the film’s composer, Marc Streitenfeld, at Sony’s London office, for an in-depth chat about all things music.

 Streitenfeld, who was born and raised in Bavaria, Germany, moved to Los Angeles when he was 19 years old, where he took up an internship with composer Hans Zimmer.
 It was from there he caught the attention of director Ridley Scott and began working with him, first as a music supervisor and editor, and then composing for his films, starting with A Good Year in 2006.

 They’ve now made 5 films together, including Prometheus, and I was keen to find out how this impressive score was written and recorded.
 It would prove to be an eventful day indeed!

 What was it about film music that made you want to work in the industry?

 “I really came to film music by chance.
 When I was growing up I was interested in all kinds of music; a lot of classical music, a lot of rock music as a teenager, and I played in bands.
 I came to film music at a later stage.
 I travelled to L.A. at 19 and I got my first job in the film industry and I started working for Hans Zimmer.
 That was my entry in the industry – and it happened to be film music. ”

 Growing up in Germany, did you listen to much German music?